Items tagged “spine”

-Vertebral body squaring refers to the loss of normal concavity of the anterior border.
-It is seen in a variety of conditions including: Differential diagnosis Ankylosing spondylitis Ankylosing spondylitis is the most common cause of vertebral body squaring.
-It usually involves multiple level...
+Vertebral body squaring refers to the loss of normal concavity of the anterior border of the vertebral body.
+It is seen in a variety of conditions, some of which are listed below.
+Differential diagnosis Ankylosing spondylitis Ankylosing spondylitis is the most common cause of vertebral body ...

 L5/S1 disc extrusion

 Perineural cyst around S1 nerve root